Skip to content

 Expected result:

-• Returns most similar items first
+• Returns the most similar ones first.

 }